ComputationalPathogens/MNBC/README.md

 The 1st column is the read ID, the 2nd column is the genome ID assigned to the read, and the next 7 columns are the assigned taxon ID numbers from the species level to the domain level.
 It can be seen that all 10 reads were assigned the correct species-level taxon IDs (i.e. E. coli -- 562, Yersinia rohdei -- 29485).

-Note that for a read the value of the 'Genome' column can be 'null' -- this means MNBC did not classify to the genome level due to the presence of multiple candidates, but classified to the species level.
+Note that the value of the 'Genome' column can be 'null' -- this means MNBC did not classify to the genome level due to the presence of multiple candidates, but classified to the species level.